GrigoreMihai/docs-gitbook-cmp/docs/general/profile.md

 # Your Profile

 You can access and edit your user profile to adjust your personal details and/or notifications settings.
-To access your profile settings, click your profile icon in the upper-right corner of the page header, then select **Profile.**
+To access your profile settings, click your profile icon in the upper-right corner of the page header and select **Profile.**

 ![A screenshot showing the location of the Profile option](<../.gitbook/assets/image (11) (1).png>)